 Café Tips for making these Easy Pine Nut Seeded Crackers

 - You can change up the seeds and even the pine nuts in these crackers with good results.
-Just keep the amount of seeds and nuts the same.
-If I don’t have one particular seed, I might double up on another.
+Just keep the amount of seeds and nuts the same and don’t mess with the chia seeds (that’s what binds these crackers together).
+Besides the chia, if I don’t have one particular seed, I might double up on another.
 I’ve also substituted chopped cashew and pistachios for the pine nuts with delicious results.

 - Pine nuts can be ridiculously expensive.
 I find the best buy on them at Trader Joes or online.
 Costco also carries them (in a huge bag, of course) and the price is quite reasonable for the amount.
 Pine nuts freeze well so buying them in bulk can be wise.